With thanks and love to MrDrP and his family.

 Kim had hardly registered this last exchange.
-Ron's words had left her shell-shocked and cold.
+Ron's words had left her shell-shocked.
 The numbness began at her extremities and worked its way up her limbs and enveloped her chest cavity and solidified at the point that used to be her heart.

 If all Kim had experienced in the last few minutes was real, then she was dead.
 Yori had murdered her.
 And now Ron was living some terrible life in Yamanouchi, and his wife … his wife … had just died.
 Although Kim didn't know for certain whom his wife had been, she knew.

 "Yori!"
-Ron screamed at the top of his lungs as he collapsed on the floor.
+Ron screamed as he collapsed on the floor.

-Kim began crying hysterically, tears that physically hurt to shed.
-She wanted to rip through the walls of the dwelling and run as fast as she could in any direction until her heart exploded.
-She was half-way to her feet, when she glanced at Ron.
+Crying tears that physically hurt to shed, Kim wanted to rip through the walls of the dwelling and run as fast as she could in any direction until her heart exploded.
+She was half-way to her feet when she glanced at Ron.

 She threw herself at him, trying to calm his despair, to absorb it, to shield himself from himself.

 The pain from the keening was overwhelming.
-She had come millimeters from embracing him before the shrieking invisible barrier tossed her rudely back against the floor.
+She had come millimetres from embracing him before the shrieking invisible barrier tossed her rudely back against the floor.

 During a few minutes of calm that descended upon her quite unexpectedly, Kim was able to think clearly enough to reach the unavoidable conclusion.